What Is an Infrared Sauna? Uses, Benefits, and Dangers

 Improves blood flow

-Research shows that far-infrared therapy may increase nitric oxide levels, an important agent which acutely increases blood vessel diameter, leading to vasodilation and better blood flow.
+Research shows that far-infrared therapy may increase nitric oxide levels, an important agent that acutely increases blood vessel diameter, leading to vasodilation and better blood flow.
 (11)

-In patients with diabetes, far-infrared radiation also improved endothelial vessel function, dilation, angiogenesis (creation of new blood vessels) and reduce atherosclerosis.
+In patients with diabetes, far-infrared radiation also improved endothelial vessel function, dilation, angiogenesis (creation of new blood vessels) and reduced atherosclerosis.
 (12) By increasing body temperature, the sauna improves blood flow as more blood shifts toward the skin surface to allow dissipation of heat.
-Dry sauna bathing can also increase NO bioavailability, stimulate hermetic stress response and increase heat shock protein-mediated metabolic activation.
+Dry sauna bathing can also increase NO bioavailability, stimulate hermetic stress response, and increase heat shock protein-mediated metabolic activation.
 (13)

 Lowers Blood Pressure